madetech/handbook/guides/line-management/probation.md

 ## Finishing probation

 Make a recommendation on behalf of your direct report to the Market Principal.
 This could be by e-mail.

+Highlight feedback from the team about them and a short summary of how they demonstrated meeting or exceeding their role expectations and our core values.

 The Market Principal has the final say on whether to pass or fail probation.